 As the night progressed, both bouncers getting steadily wetter and colder with the passing time, more and more people arrived at the club.
-The later into the night it was, the drunker these people were, and Steve lost count of the number of selfies he had been unwillingly subjected to.
-He was beginning to wonder whether Rupal had been right all along when a scuffle began to break out between two boys in the queue.
+The later into the night it was the drunker these people were, and Steve lost count of the number of selfies he had been unwillingly subjected to.
+He was beginning to wonder whether Rupal had been right all along when a scuffle broke out between two boys in the queue.

 “Cool it, lads,” Steve raised his voice.
 Both of them turned around, and it took them a second before they realised that they would have to look downwards to be able to make eye-contact with him.